-1. A student may possess a cell phone on school property as long as the cell phone is powered off, stored in the student's locker, and not used for any purpose on school property.
-A cell phone set in vibrate or other non-audible mode is not considered "off."

-2. In order to briefly communicate with the student's parent/guardian/caregiver, a cell phone may be used while traveling to or from a school-sponsored activity, such as field trips, sporting events, on a school bus or other school sponsored vehicle, as long as the supervising teacher/coach has granted the student permission
+- 1. A student may possess a cell phone on school property as long as the cell phone is powered off, stored in the student's locker, and not used for any purpose on school property.
+A cell phone set in vibrate or other non-audible mode is not considered "off." - 2.
+In order to briefly communicate with the student's parent/guardian/caregiver, a cell phone may be used while traveling to or from a school-sponsored activity on a school bus or other school sponsored vehicle, as long as the supervising teacher/coach has granted the student permission